Everything You Need To Know About Sports Betting Kiosks

 SG Digital/ SciGames

-The main page will allow bettors to sort by sport, and then listings of events in time order along with options to bet on the three main markets (spread, moneyline and totals).
+The main page allows bettors to sort by sport, and then listings of events in time order along with options to bet on the three main markets (spread, moneyline and totals).
 Customers will have multiple ways to search for the type of bet they wish to place including:

 - Search by team or player name